-This year (2015/16) we have started on the journey to achieve our Green Flag Status.
-Green Flag Status is awarded by Eco Schools.
+This year (2018) we have started on the journey to achieve our Eco Schools Silver Award.
 Eco Schools is an international award programme that guides schools on their sustainable Journey, providing a framework to help embed these principles into the heart of the school.
 The Eco-Schools programme is focused on nine key topics:

 Recently, David Attenborough in his documentary the ‘Blue Planet’ reported that our vast oceans are rapidly becoming polluted by plastic.
 The children were saddened to hear that our precious marine life was in danger.
 They are very keen to make a difference and have taken drastic action to follow the three R’s to Reduce, Reuse and Recycle plastic.

 The Haybrook children have had weekly Eco assemblies.
 It has been wonderful to hear about their efforts to follow our three R’s rule and to see their parents taking an active role in our eco-challenge.
 Many people throughout the school community are starting to make small changes to their shopping and recycling habits.
 They have made many valuable suggestions which the Eco Committee will be investigating.
 Please do send in any ideas that you have regarding reducing the use of unnecessary plastic to add to our list.

 Mrs Baish and Mme Woodard have recently become two great ambassadors for the Eco Committee and have already made some very valuable contributions.
 Several families and members of staff, including myself, have reverted to ordering milk in glass bottles from our local dairy.
 It tastes wonderful!